Sampling of Programs/Presentations/Retreats

 We have heard, “Love your neighbor as yourself”.
 Yet how do we truly love ourselves?
 How do we nurture our own soul and body as we also care for our world through our ongoing responsibilities of work, family, and relationships?
 This day will afford us Sabbath time, a chance to assess our energy and spirit, restore balance, and move us towards wholeness and well-being through quiet, prayer, reflection, and self care.

-My Work Is Loving the World
+Our Work Is Loving the World (Guided Retreat)

 The poet Mary Oliver writes that, “My work is loving the world” and then prays, “Let me keep my mind on my work, which is mostly standing still and learning to be astonished.”
 In this day, we will explore our life’s work, our true vocation: to love the world as Jesus did.
 We will reflect on how, in the arena of the everyday, we can cultivate mindfulness and awareness, live contemplatively, and practice tenderness for all that is lost and wounded, broken and fragile among us.